Fix your sales problems with this tried and tested approach to increasing customer loyalty and revenue growth.

 Barack Obama was inaugurated.

-Oh, and Walmart ignored the customer experience and lost nearly $2 billion in sales.
+Oh yes.
+Walmart ignored the customer experience and lost nearly $2 billion in sales.

 Worried about sales?